imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 - **It is modeled to explain the variation in computational cost coming from different circumstances and/or parameters.** - we modeled and estimated the impact of arguments and we have also analyzed the impact of our measurement programs on cache in-depth, and we believe that our data represents the circumstances well enough to give adequate estimates.
 - **It is adequate for all implementations and environments.** - yes, thanks to the application of `measure_total` the approach should be easily applicable to other implementations of the EVM, with small intervention in the EVM code.
 - **It can be clearly stated, when no such value exists because of differences in implementations.** - calibration of the results using the gas cost of the pivot OPCODE allows us to judge whether and which OPCODEs can have their gas cost updated across implementations.
 It turns out that very few.
 - **It should have the measurement overhead and noise under control and "fair" for all OPCODEs.** - thanks to the properties of `measure_marginal`, we are able to measure the different OPCODEs costs with very low noise and without having to take any other measures to achieve fairness.
 The idea of the marginal increase of cost caused by an increase of OPCODEs in the program is exactly the kind of measurement which reflects the idea of charging gas for computation.
-As the results of the cache (**TODO** reference) section show, the synthetical nature of the `measure_marginal` programs should have no unfair impact on the OPCODEs.
+As the results of the [Cache impact section](#Cache-impact) show, the synthetical nature of the `measure_marginal` programs should have no unfair impact on the OPCODEs.
    It is worth noting that there are OPCODEs where the estimates are more noisy (namely the memory OPCODEs).
 However, the properties of the `measure_marginal` fitted models indicate that the estimate should still be accurate.

 There is a number of points which might raise questions in these results: